SDS Sigma series

 The SDS Sigma series is a series of third generation computers that were introduced by Scientific Data Systems of the United States in 1966.

 The first machines in the series are the 16-bit Sigma 2 and the 32-bit Sigma 7; the Sigma 7 was the first 32-bit computer released by SDS.
-At the time, the only competition for the Sigma 7 was the IBM 360.
+At the time, the only competition for the Sigma 7 in the scientific space was the IBM System/360.